sahil-analytics/bike-data-analysis/README.md

-# Bike Shop Analysis Project
+# 🚴‍♂️Bike Shop Analysis Project🚴‍♂️

+**Hi, I’m Sahil 👋 I’m a data enthusiast specializing in SQL, Power BI, and Analytics.
+This repository showcases my Bike Shop Analysis project, where I analyzed sales and profitability trends over two years to generate actionable insights.
 The project compared a bike shop's level of sales and profitability for two years using SQL and Power BI.
-The objective was to determine trends, establish insights, and suggest price and profitability increments.
+The objective was to determine trends, establish insights, and suggest price and profitability increments.**

-## Project Overview
+## 📊Project Overview

+Data from the following sources were analyzed:
+	•	bike_share_yr_0 – Year 0 bike sharing data
+	•	bike_share_yr_1 – Year 1 bike sharing data
+	•	cost_table – Costs and prices for each bike

-**Information from the `bike_share_yr_0` and `bike_share_yr_1` datasets for year 0 and year 1, respectively, and a `cost_table` of costs and prices, were analyzed.
-Data cleaning and data merging was performed using SQL, and Power BI for visualization of such key metrics as well as to structure an interactive dashboard.**
+**Process: Data cleaning and merging were performed using SQL, and visualizations were created in Power BI to build an interactive dashboard highlighting key metrics.**

 ---

-## Dashboard Preview
+## 🖼Dashboard Preview

 Here is a screenshot of the dashboard developed for the Bike Store project:

 ![Dashboard Preview](https://github.com/sahil-analytics/bike-data-analysis/blob/main/Dashboard.png)

-## Tools and Technologies
+## 🛠Tools and Technologies

 - **SQL**: For data cleaning, data transformation, and data analysis.
 - **Power BI**: For creating data visualizations and dashboards.

 ---

-## Project Steps
+## 🚀Project Workflow

 1. **Data Preparation in SQL:**
    - Joined data from `bike_share_yr_0` and `bike_share_yr_1` using a `UNION ALL` query.